course-details-portlet

 The candidate

-• has gained insight and competence in musicological research and methods for research.
+• has gained insight and competence in relevant research methods for the chosen topic.

 • can analyze and discuss music-related issues and discussions based on history and the present, both within the professional environment and in the public